 In the month of March 2017 TYPF will organize a conclave that will build on the collective experiences of young men working on-ground on the issues of Gender Based Violence and Masculinities.
 It will build understanding on feminism, feminist leadership and masculinities and foreground ongoing work and positive examples from the field.
 An outcome document capturing the discussions and presented experiences will be created from this.

-- 13 young men were trained over 7 days in Lucknow to equip them with knowledge on power and patriarchy, gender and inequality, and sexual harassment.
+- 13 young men were trained over 7 days in Lucknow to equip them with knowledge on power and patriarchy, gender and inequality, and sexual harassment in 2016.

 - The trainings served as a safe space for the participants to share personal narratives and examine their ideas of masculinity, sex, sexuality, and violence.